-Do not transport Division 1.1 or 1.2 in vehicle combinations if:
+Do not transport Division 1.1 or 1.2 (Class A Explosives) in triples or in vehicle combinations if:

-- There is a marked or placarded cargo tank in the combination. - The other vehicle in the combination contains: - Division 1.1 A (Initiating Explosives). - Packages of Class 7 (Radioactive) materials labeled "Yellow III." - Division 2.3 (Poisonous Gas) or Division 6.1 (Poisonous) materials. - Hazardous materials in a portable tank, on a DOT Spec 106A or 110A tank.
+There is a marked or placarded cargo tank in the combination.

+The other vehicle in the combination contains:

+- Division 1.1 A (Initiating Explosives). - Packages of Class 7 (Radioactive) materials labeled "Yellow III." - Division 2.3 (Poisonous Gas) or Division 6.1 (Poisonous) materials. - Hazardous materials in a portable tank, on a DOT Spec 106A or 110A tank.